I was quoted in someone's blog post. Below is an excerpt from it.

 FULL CONTENTS OF THE MOCK INTERVIEW

-I wrote this book to tell the people that the historical Jesus must be brought back to our discussion of New Testament theology.
-The traditional New Testament theology has not seriously taken into account the work of the historical Jesus.
-For example, people have no interest in the question of what brought him to death.
-His crucifixion is the result of what he did.
-We have to know what he proclaimed and why he was willing to die.
-Otherwise, he was not born to die.
-Jesus is a historical figure who should not be domesticated by anyone.
+I wrote this book to emphasize the importance of bringing the historical Jesus back into our discussions of New Testament theology.
+Traditional New Testament theology needs to take the work of the historical Jesus seriously.
+For example, people often overlook the question of what led to his death.
+His crucifixion was the result of his actions.
+We need to understand what he preached and why he was willing to die.
+After all, he was not born just to die.
+Jesus is a historical figure who should not be confined or misrepresented by anyone.

 2. What do you think is the primary work of Jesus?